 4.1 FFT frequency estimation

 As shown in Figure 7, the FFT analysis of the vortex signal.
-From the formula (4), the theoretical amplitude of each frequency point is 0.4f2mV, that is, the upper and lower limits of the amplitude of the vortex signal are 0.2f2mV and 0.8f2mV, respectively.
+From the formula (4), the theoretical amplitude of each frequency point is 0.4f2mV, that is, the upper and lower limits of the vortex signal amplitude are 0.2f2mV and 0.8f2mV, respectively.
 After the FFT transformation, the point at 48.83 Hz meets the amplitude requirements.
 Therefore, the estimated frequency of the vortex signal after FFT is 48.83Hz.

 4.2 adaptive algorithm filtering

 D (t) = 0.4 · 48.83 · 48.83 · sin (2 · pi · 48.83 · t) mV as the desired signal for adaptive filtering.
 The results of different filter orders are shown in Figures 8-10.

 It can be seen that when n = 16, because the system order is low, noise cannot be completely filtered.
 N = 32 and n = 64 can meet the filtering requirements.
 Abandon the instability time caused by the system's uninitialization before 0.05s, and use the Schmitt threshold flip method to calculate the frequency of the obtained waveforms to obtain Table 1.

 Considering the computational complexity, the order of adaptive filtering is n = 32.
 At this time, the error is -0.16%.